fratambot/api-template/README.md

 ## Usage
 * Use `make start` to run the service
     * You can find the api doc under http://localhost:8080/docs
-    * There's also a jupyter notebook to play with on http://localhost:8888
+    * There's also a jupyter notebook to play with on http://localhost:8888 (remember to `os.chdir("..)` from notebooks folder in order to import app packages)

-      Note that...
+      **Note that** you need a token to access the notebook.
+You can find it in yout container logs: docker logs <container_id_or_name>
+      Example:

 * Use `make stop` to stop the service